-Because segments correspond to logical objects, they cannot have a fixed size, such as 4 KB.
+Because segments correspond to logical objects, they serve as natural units for protection and sharing, as well as for named storage of persistent objects in files.
+However, they cannot have a fixed size, such as 4 KiB.
 Each segment will have its own natural size.
 For example, each file a process accesses might be mapped into the virtual address space as its own segment.
 If so, the segment sizes will need to match the file sizes, which could be quite arbitrary.